hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 !> **NOTE:** This block is only available in the Opt-In beta and requires that the Environment Variable `ARM_PROVIDER_VMSS_EXTENSIONS_BETA` is set to `true` to be used.

+* `extensions_time_budget` - (Optional) Specifies the duration allocated for all extensions to start.
+The time duration should be between 15 minutes and 120 minutes (inclusive) and should be specified in ISO 8601 format.
+Defaults to 90 minutes (`PT1H30M`).

 * `eviction_policy` - (Optional) The Policy which should be used Virtual Machines are Evicted from the Scale Set.
 Changing this forces a new resource to be created.

 -> **NOTE:** This can only be configured when `priority` is set to `Spot`.